Scorbutics/embedded-ruby-vm/README.md

 ## 🏗️ Architecture

-The project uses a **three-layer architecture** for maximum platform compatibility:
+The project uses a **three-layer architecture** with hybrid static/dynamic library loading for maximum platform compatibility:

 ```
 ┌─────────────────────────────────────────────────┐